thekrocker/portfolio/analytics-services-snippets.md

 ### 🔹 3.
 Register with Dependency Container

 In the `SDKInstaller`, I register my analytics service as a **singleton**, ensuring one instance throughout the app.
-Zenject's `ContainerBuilder` is used here.
+Reflex's `ContainerBuilder` is used here.

 ```csharp
 public class SDKInstaller : MonoBehaviour, IInstaller